oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 To create a task definition:

-1. In the App Builder, navigate to Expense Tracker and select shared components.
+1. In the App Builder, navigate to Expense Tracker application  and select shared components.

    ![Task Definition in Shared Components](images/task-definition-sc.png " ")